 The inspectors conducted formal interviews with pupils.
-They held discussions with teachers, senior members of staff and with the chairman of governors.
+They held discussions with teachers, senior members of staff and with a member of the governing body.
 Inspectors visited boarding houses and the facilities for sick or injured pupils.
 The responses of parents and pupils to pre-inspection questionnaires were analysed, and the inspectors examined regulatory documentation made available by the school.